Capital of Germany: 1945–1990

 In 1949, with sovereignty regained the country split up into Germany (western) and East Germany.
 Berlin was also divided, into West Berlin and East Berlin.
 Originally, Frankfurt was to be the provisional capital of western Germany.
 However, the authorities of state intended to make Berlin the capital if Germany were ever reunified.
 They feared that since Frankfurt was a major city in its own right, it would ultimately be accepted as a permanent capital and weaken western German support for reunification.
 For this reason, the capital was located in the smaller university city of Bonn as a more obviously provisional solution.
 Another factor was that Bonn is close to Cologne, the hometown of Germany's first Federal Chancellor, Konrad Adenauer.

 East Germany claimed all of Berlin as its capital, although the city as a whole was still legally occupied territory and would remain so for 41 years.
 In reality, the Soviet occupation sector of Berlin, East Berlin served as the East German capital.
+The United States, United Kingdom, and France did not recognize East Berlin as the capital of East Germany even after establishing diplomatic relations with East Germany in 1973 and 1974, though they set up embassies in East Berlin.